-If Serial Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the \overline{LD} , \overline{SEN} , WCLK and SI input pins.
-Programming PAE and PAF proceeds as follows: when \overline{LD} and \overline{SEN} are set LOW, data on the SI input are written, one bitfor each WCLK rising edge, starting with the Empty Offset LSB and ending with the Full Offset MSB.
-If x9 to x9 mode is selected, a total of 36 bits for the IDT72V2103 and 38 bits for the IDT72V2113.
-For any other mode of operation (that includes x18 bus width on either the Input or Output), minus 2 bits from the values above.
-So, a total of 34 bits for the IDT72V2103 and 36 bits for the IDT72V2113.
+If Serial Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the LD, SEN, WCLK and SI input pins.
+Programming PAE and PAF proceeds as follows: when LD and SEN are set LOW, data on the SI input are written, one bit for each WCLK rising edge, starting with the Empty Offset LSB and ending with the Full Offset MSB.
+A total of 32 bits for the IDT72V36100 and 34 bits for the IDT72V36110.
 See Figure 15, Serial Loading of Programmable Flag Registers, for the timing diagram for this mode.